Students in a hands-on technology lab at a community college

 2-Year Curriculum Overview

-Network Administration associate's programs typically require 60-65 credit hours completed over 2 years full-time.
+Network Administration associate's programs require 60-65 credit hours completed over 2 years full-time.
 The curriculum balances technical skills with general education requirements, preparing students for both employment and transfer to bachelor's programs.

 Core Network Administration Courses